BBB Honors Program (BIBB 499)

 Students are expected to follow Penn's Code of Academic Integrity.
 Students caught plagiarizing may face either academic or disciplinary negative consequences.

 Students completing an honors thesis are required to present an oral defense of their research at the Student Research Symposium, held in April of each year.
 Students who successfully defend their thesis will graduate with honors.
-The Director will retain the prerogative of challenging a grade assignment if the student fails to present at the Symposium.
+The Director will retain the prerogative of challenging a grade assignment if the submitted paper is inadequate, the student fails to present at the Symposium, and/or for any unexcused absences during the Honors Seminars.

 BBB Honors students are encouraged to submit their work for publication in CUREJ, the College's Undergraduate Research Electronic Journal.
 Penn's College of Arts and Sciences is proud to be among the first to formally support and encourage undergraduate students to participate in meaningful research with faculty mentors.
 The College Undergraduate Research Electronic Journal presents a sampling of that research and celebrates the academic achievements of our undergraduates.
 An example of BBB sponsored research published on CUREJ can be found at http://repository.upenn.edu/curej/18/.
 Interested students should contact the BBB Director for approval.